tostrauss/yfinancetest/README.md

 ## Features

 - **Real-Time Stock Analysis**
-  - Displays live intraday data (e.g., AAPL with a 1-day period at 1-minute intervals).
+  - Displays live intraday data (by default, AAPL with a 1-day period at 1-minute intervals).
   - Computes and plots technical indicators: RSI, MACD, Bollinger Bands, and SMAs.
   - Shows daily high/low values and supports multiple intervals and periods.